 In this guide, we’ll break down the ten most common transmission problems before walking you through how to troubleshoot and fix some of the simple ones.

 10 Most Common Transmission Problems

 1. Leaking Seals

 Just like your engine, oil fills your transmission to keep everything running smoothly.
 That transmission fluid is held inside through gaskets and seals, and as your transmission ages, those gaskets and seals can wear out.
-If this happens you’ll get a leak, and you’ll need to make repairs.
+If this happens, you’ll get a leak, and you’ll have big transmission problems.